REACH SVHC Compliance

 - Risk-based analysis and evaluation

 - Screen testing of parts and materials by XRF and FTIR

 - Laboratory testing of high risk parts and materials

-- Updating of declarations for new additions to the SVHC list
+- Updating declarations for new additions to the SVHC list

 Claigan uses a risk-based approach that involves separating components and materials into categories based on low and high risk materials.
 For high risk materials (i.e. those that could contain an SVHC above 0.1% w/w of an article), Claigan engages in screening and evaluation.
-After screening and evaluation, high risk parts are tested for specific substances as identified during the review.
-A final test report and REACH SVHC declaration is produced based on the definition of an article, the weights of the parts or materials relative to the weight of the related article, and the identified SVHC concentrations.
+After screening and evaluation is complete, high risk parts are tested for specific substances as identified during the review.
+A final test report and REACH SVHC declaration is produced based on the definition of an article, the weights of the parts or materials relative to the weight of the corresponding article, and the identified SVHC concentrations.

 Testing for every REACH SVHC in every material is neither cost-effective nor reasonable for most companies.
-Alternatively, the ‘grind’ method (grinding up a single product) is very misleading as it normally produces false failures due to the presence of forms of Pb, As and B that are non-SVHC (ex: Pb in copper alloys, brass) or SVHC exempted (ex.
+Alternatively, the ‘grind’ method (grinding up a single product) is very misleading as it normally produces false failures due to the presence of forms of Pb, As, and B that are non-SVHC (ex: Pb in copper alloys, brass) or SVHC excluded (ex.
 B2O3 in borosilicate glass.)